Born 1959 in Indiana. Lives in Chicago, Illinois.

-Judy Ledgerwood is a painter whose canvases and wall painting installations confront the history of abstract painting.
-Her work considers domestically created work made by women across many cultures.
-Her compositions frequently consist of motifs derived from symbolic shapes associated with Paleo and Neolithic Goddess cultures throughout Europe.
-The broader vocabulary of shapes is comprised of circles, quatrefoils, and a seed-like shapes organized within triangles and chevrons that she perceives as a womanly ciphers symbolic of feminine power.
+Judy Ledgerwood is a painter whose canvases and installations confront the history of abstract painting.
+Her work considers domestically created work made by women across many cultures and frequently incorporates motifs derived from symbolic shapes associated with Paleo and Neolithic Goddess cultures throughout Europe.
+The broader vocabulary of shapes consists of circles, quatrefoils, and seed-like shapes organized within triangles and chevrons that she perceives as a ciphers symbolic of feminine power.

 What distinguishes Ledgerwood’s work from the earlier generation of women artists working in the domain of Pattern and Decoration is its bluntness and humor.